gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 We looked into how to configure a board that uses these traffic generators.

-We also extended the `AbstractGenerator` class to create a `HybridGenerator`, which simulates linear and random memory acesses.
+We also extended the `AbstractGenerator` class to create a `HybridGenerator`, which simulates linear and random memory acesses simultaneously.

-Finally, we saw some of the statistical differences between varying configurations.
+Finally, we saw some of the statistical differences `LinearGeneratorCores` and `RandomGeneratorCores`.

 ---